Quantum localization bounds Trotter errors in digital quantum simulation

+\sect{Introduction} Quantum computers promise to solve certain computational problems exponentially faster than any classical machine~\cite{Ladd2000}.
+A particularly promising application is the solution of quantum many-body problems \cite{Feynman1982}, with large potential impact on quantum chemistry, material science, and fundamental physics.
+The devices employed in this effort can be divided into two major classes: analog quantum simulators, where the Hamiltonian of interest is engineered to mimic the desired quantum many-body physics; and digital quantum simulators (DQSs), where a target time-evolution operator is represented by a sequence of elementary quantum gates.
+The digital approach is particularly flexible, since a universal DQS can be freely programmed to simulate the unitary evolution of any many-body Hamiltonian with local interactions~\cite{Lloyd1996} (Fig.~\ref{fig:1}a).
+Recent experiments have demonstrated remarkable progress in implementing DQS, e.g., by simulating simple molecules in quantum chemistry \cite{OMalley2016,Kandala2017,hempel2018quantum}, condensed-matter models \cite{Lanyon2011,Salathe2015,Barreiro2011,Barends2015,Langford2016,Wei2018}, and lattice gauge theories \cite{Martinez2016}.
 The working principle of DQS is as follows.
 Suppose that the target Hamiltonian $H=\sum_{l=1}^M H_l$ can be decomposed into $M$ terms whose time evolution operators $U_l(t) = \exp(-it H_l)$ can be implemented on the considered quantum computing device.
-Using the Suzuki--Trotter formula \cite{Trotter1959,suzuki1976}, the full time-evolution operator $U(t) = \exp(-itH)$ can be approximated by discretizing it into $n \in \mathbb{N}$ repetitions of the fundamental gates $U_l$: \be U^{(n)}(t) = \left[ U_1\left(\frac{t}{n}\right) U_2\left(\frac{t}{n}\right) \cdots U_M\left(\frac{t}{n}\right) \right]^n\,. \ee This Trotterization comes inherently with an error that can be rigorously bounded via the accuracy of the global unitary time-evolution operator~\cite{Lloyd1996} \be U(t) - U^{(n)}(t) = \frac{t^2}{2n} \sum_{l>m=1}^M [H_l,H_m] + \epsilon\,. \ee Here, $\epsilon$ subsumes terms of order $t^3/n^2$ and higher.
+Using the Suzuki--Trotter formula, the full time-evolution operator $U(t) = \exp(-itH)$ can be approximated by discretizing it into $n \in \mathbb{N}$ repetitions of the fundamental gates $U_l$: \be U^{(n)}(t) = \left[ U_1\left(\frac{t}{n}\right) U_2\left(\frac{t}{n}\right) \cdots U_M\left(\frac{t}{n}\right) \right]^n\,. \ee This Trotterization comes inherently with an error that can be rigorously bounded via the accuracy of the global unitary time-evolution operator~\cite{Lloyd1996} \be U(t) - U^{(n)}(t) = \frac{t^2}{2n} \sum_{l>m=1}^M [H_l,H_m] + \epsilon\,. \ee Here, $\epsilon$ subsumes terms of order $t^3/n^2$ and higher.
 Consequently, for the lowest order corrections the error grows quadratically with total simulation time $t$ and (in generic quantum many-body systems) linearly in the number of simulated degrees of freedom $N$.
 It is possible to improve this bound, but an error bound that scales less than linear in $t$ is not possible if one is concerned with the entire unitary operator~\cite{Berry2007}.
 Although the polynomial scaling with both $t$ and $N$ is efficient in a computational complexity sense, it poses a significant challenge for practical computations~\cite{poulin2014trotter,Babbush2015}, seemingly preventing current technology from simulating all but small instances.
 As we show in this article, these generic bounds on the global many-body wave function overestimate by far the actual error on local observables such as magnetizations or low-order correlation functions.
-For example, in the DQS of a quantum Ising chain the deviation of the magnetization dynamics from the ideal evolution can be significantly smaller and remain bounded even at long times, see Figs.~\ref{fig:1}b,c.
+For example, in the DQS of a quantum Ising chain the deviation of the magnetization dynamics from the ideal evolution can be significantly smaller and remain bounded even at long times, see Fig.~\ref{fig:1}b and inset.
 It is the purpose of this article, to explain this observation from physical grounds, and thus assign a physical interpretation to Trotter errors.